dwarfthe34/mtbotter_patch/README.md

 I haven't tested compiling it on other Operating Systems such as Windows or Mac OS X but it should work.
 ## Run the bot
-From my testing the best method of running you bot is stated here
+From my testing the best method of running your bot is stated here
 ```
 g++ -std=c++17 \
     -I./src \